saptarshibasu/aws-study/README.md

   * You can't transition from the ONEZONE_IA storage class to the STANDARD_IA or INTELLIGENT_TIERING storage classes.
   * You can transition from the GLACIER storage class to the DEEP_ARCHIVE storage class only.
   * You can't transition from the DEEP_ARCHIVE storage class to any other storage class.
+* Other **restrictions** -
+  * From the STANDARD storage classes to STANDARD_IA or ONEZONE_IA - Objects must be stored at least 30 days in the current storage class
+  * From the STANDARD_IA storage class to ONEZONE_IA - Objects must be stored at least 30 days in the STANDARD_IA storage class
 * Glacier Deep Archive retrieval options:
   * Standard - default tier and lets you access any of your archived objects within 12 hours
   * Bulk - lets you retrieve large amounts, even petabytes of data inexpensively and typically completes within 48 hours